Heegaard Floer homology and maximal twisting numbers: Applications

 We now know that $q_{ii}\geq0$ for each vertex $S_i$ as above.
 If $q_{ii}=0$ then removing $S_i$ yields $e(M)=0$.
 Suppose that $q_{ii}>0$; we have that the graph $\widetilde G$, obtained by lowering the framing of $S_i$ by one and adding vertices with framings given by the negative continued fraction of $-\frac{q_{ii}}{q_{ii}-1}$, satisfies $e(M)<e(M_{\widetilde G})=0$. \end{proof} \begin{proof}[Proof of Corollary \ref{cor:Brieskorn}] Suppose that $-Y$ is of type B, and denote by $G_0\subset\Gamma^*$ a subgraph isomorphic to one of a torus bundle in Figure \ref{Torus}.
 Since we cannot have $G_0=\Gamma^*$, we can choose a vertex at the end of a leg which is outside of $G_0$ and remove it; hence, by Lemma \ref{lemma:Brieskorn} we obtain a new subgraph $G$, which contains $G_0$, such that $0=e(M_{G_0})\leq e(M_G)\leq0$.
 This immediately implies that $G=G_0$, and then $\Gamma^*$ is obtained by adding a single vertex to the standard graph of a torus bundle.
 Checking by hand all the possible cases, we determine that the Seifert fibred spaces of this form which are Brieskorn spheres are $-\Sigma(2,3,6k\pm1)$ for $k\geq1$.

 If $-Y$ is of type A then, by Theorem \ref{teo:A} and Remark \ref{remark:A}, at most two negative twisting numbers are realised by tight structures.
-Suppose that there is a $\xi$ such that $\text{tw}(-Y,\xi)=\underline{\text{tw}}(-Y)$, then it is unique from Lemma \ref{lemma:map} because $Y$ is an integral homology sphere. \end{proof}
+Suppose that there is a $\xi$ such that $\text{tw}(-Y,\xi)=\underline{\text{tw}}(-Y)$, then it is unique by Proposition \ref{prop:map} because $Y$ is an integral homology sphere. \end{proof}

 We now show that there are only three Brieskorn spheres with a unique tight contact structure; namely, with the canonical orientation we only have $\Sigma(2,3,5)$ (the fact that it carries a unique tight structure is well-known and follows from the techniques in \cite{EH}), while with opposite orientation we have $-\Sigma(2,3,11)$ and $-\Sigma(2,3,7)$ (they both have only one tight structure by \cite{G-,Tosun}).
 We show that there are no other ones.